ibm-cloud-architecture/refarch-eda/README.md

 * [10/2018] Started
 * [11/2018] Implement ship simulator and stream analytics proof of concepts
 * [01/2019] Publish content to IBM Architecture center
-* [02/2109] Enhance design pattern and move content as book layout
+* [02/2019] Enhance design pattern and move content as book layout
+* [03/2019] Work on event-driven pattern and skill journey

 ## Contributors